chrisanag1985/zeek_to_wildfire/README.md

 - Zeek creates SHA256 File hash and extracts the files that are supported from PA Wildfire.
 - Send the hash to WildFire and gets the verdict.
 If it is malicious it creates a notice
 - If the hash it is not known to wildfire, Zeek submits the file to Wildfire.
-- Check every 2 min (in case of Pending state), for verdict.
+- Check every 30 sec (in case of Pending state), for verdict.
 - If verdict is malicious then it creates a notice.

 ## Installation